2008 Carlton Football Club season: Club summary

 The 2008 AFL season was the 112th season of the VFL/AFL competition since its inception in 1897; and, having competed in every season, it was also the 112th season contested by the Carlton Football Club.

 As in previous years, the club's primary home ground was Telstra Dome, with home games expecting to draw larger crowds played at the Melbourne Cricket Ground; the traditional home ground MC Labour Park continued to serve as the training and administrative base.
 The club's joint major sponsors were telecommunications provider Optus, unchanged from 2007, and car manufacturer Hyundai, newly signed for the 2008 season; it was the start of Hyundai's second long-term stint as a major sponsor of the club, having previously been the major sponsor from 1995 to 1999.
 As had been the case every year since 2003, Carlton had a full alignment with the Northern Bullants in the Victorian Football League, allowing Carlton-listed players to play with the Bullants when not selected in AFL matches.

 Carlton set a new club record membership, with a total of 40,764 members for the season, a significant increase on the previous record, set in 2007, of 35,431.
 The club's improved onfield performances also resulted an increase in attendances far in excess of those budgeted by the club, allowing the club to post a healthy operating profit for the season.

 Senior personnel

 Presidency

 Businessman and long-time benefactor of the club, Richard Pratt, was president of the club at the beginning of the season.
-However, he stepped down from the role in June 2008, in order to face criminal charges relating to his packaging business, Visy Industries.
+However, he stepped down from the role in June 2008, in order to face criminal charges relating to his packaging business, Visy.
 Visy and competitor Amcor had been found guilty of price fixing in November 2007, but in June 2008, Pratt was personally charged with giving false and misleading evidence during the Australian Competition & Consumer Commission's investigation of the cartel, and he stepped aside from the football club to face the charges.

 Pratt had served as president since February 2007.
 He was replaced by vice-president and former club captain Stephen Kernahan.
 The charges against Pratt were ultimately dropped, shortly before his death less than a year later in April 2009.